xnil6x404/fca-unofficial/README.md

 ---

-## ⚠️ Important Disclaimer
+## ⚠️ Disclaimer & Support Policy

 <div align="center">

-**⚠️ Use at your own risk!
-We are not responsible for account bans.**
+**READ THIS BEFORE USING OR OPENING AN ISSUE.**

 </div>

+This repository is provided **"AS IS"** and is entirely open-source.
+By using this project, you explicitly agree to the following terms:

-**We are not responsible if your account gets banned for spammy activities such as:**
+1. **Use at your own risk:** We are NOT responsible if your account gets banned for spammy activities (sending messages too fast, unsolicited mass messaging, suspicious URLs, or rapid login/logout).

-- ❌ Sending lots of messages to people you don't know
-- ❌ Sending messages very quickly
-- ❌ Sending spammy looking URLs
-- ❌ Logging in and out very quickly

-**💡 Recommendations:**
+2. **No Spoon-Feeding:** This is a tool for developers.
+If you cannot read source code, navigate directories, or use basic search tools (`Ctrl + Shift + F`), you should not be using this library.
+3. **No Free Programming Lessons:** I maintain the core updates and security patches for the community for free.
+I do **not** provide free JavaScript/TypeScript tutorials, nor will I tell you exactly which line of code to edit for your specific bot.
+4. **Custom Features = Paid Service:** Brainpower and time are not free.
+If you need me to write custom logic, reverse-engineer specific endpoints, or provide 1-on-1 support for your personal project, **that is a paid service**.

+If you don't like this policy, feel free to fork the repository and maintain it yourself.

+**Recommendations to avoid bans:**

-- Use **Firefox browser** or visit [fca.dongdev.id.vn](https://fca.dongdev.id.vn) to reduce logout issues (especially for iOS users)
+- Use **Firefox** or the [fca.dongdev.id.vn](https://fca.dongdev.id.vn) flow to reduce logout issues (especially on iOS).
-- Use **AppState** instead of credentials when possible
+- Prefer **AppState** over email/password when possible.
-- Implement **rate limiting** in your bots
+- Use strict **rate limiting** in your bots.
-- Follow Facebook's Terms of Service

-**🆘 Support:** If you encounter errors, contact us [here](https://www.facebook.com/mdong.dev)
+---

+## ⚡ Why this fork?

+Unlike other outdated forks, `@dongdev/fca-unofficial` is built with a focus on **real-world practicality and performance**:

+- **Performance First:** Stripped out legacy, redundant code that causes technical debt.
+- **Modernized Architecture:** Adapted to the latest Facebook backend structure.
+- **Clean Logic:** No messy wrappers.
+The codebase is straightforward and easy to navigate if you actually open the files.

 ---